Alfred Allen Paul Curtis: Episcopalian priest

 Curtis was ordained as an Episcopal priest in 1859.
 He then worked as an assistant at St. Luke's Church in Baltimore.
 Curtis was later transferred to Frederick County and then to Chestertown, Kent County.
 In 1862, Curtis was elected rector of Mount Calvary Church in Baltimore.
 Curtis adopted an ascetic lifestyle, sleeping on the floor of his residence and fasting for several days on end.
-He spent time studying with a rabbi in Baltimore and studying early church documents.
+He spent time studying with a rabbi in Baltimore and studying documents of the early Christian Church,.

 As Curtis began edging towards Catholic practices, some of his congregation complained to Episcopalian Bishop William Whittingham, accusing Curtis of being a "Roman priest".
 Curtis denied the accusation.
-During the American Civil War, Curtis seemed to favor the victory of the Confederate States of America.
+During the American Civil War of the early 1860s, Curtis seemed to favor the victory of the Confederate States of America.
 He wrote that Union Army victories were “steps and stages towards eventual ruin” and that they were “matters of humiliation and not of thanksgiving.”
 Whittingham reacted to Curtis's statements by giving up his pew at Mount Calvary, saying that he did not wish to be “associated with a body so treasonably ungrateful for Divine Mercy shown in the deliverance of the State from armed rebels and thieves.”

 Curtis gradually became more Catholic in his beliefs and practices.
 A final dispute with Whittingham over his pastoral letter on the eucharist prompted Curtis to resign as rector of Mount Calvary in 1871.
 In March 1872, Curtis traveled to England to meet in Oxford with Reverend John Henry Newman, himself a former Anglican.
 Curtis was received into the Catholic Church by Newman on May 18, 1872.
 Curtis returned to Baltimore later that year, entering St. Charles Seminary in Ellicott City, Maryland.
 At age 46, he entered St. Mary's Seminary in Baltimore.

 Catholic priest

-Curtis was ordained a Catholic priest by Archbishop James Bayley for the Archdiocese of Baltimore on December 19, 1874.
+Curtis was ordained a Catholic priest in Baltimore by Archbishop James Bayley for the Archdiocese of Baltimore on December 19, 1874.
 He then served as Bayley's private secretary and as an assistant rector at the Cathedral of Assumption of the Blessed Virgin Mary in Baltimore.
 According to contemporary accounts, Curtis was kind to the elderly, the sick, and those in trouble.
 He treated African-Americans with respect, at one time offering his own cushion during confession to an older African-American woman.
 Curtis enjoyed teaching catechism to the children.
 An accomplished sailor, Curtis enjoyed taking his yawl on long trips down Chesapeake Bay and swimming in the ocean.
 In 1883, Curtis accompanied Bishop James Gibbons on a trip to Rome.